hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Core.package/MarkdownClosingLinkDelimiter.class/README.md

 I am a token for links.
-I listen to closing brackets.
+I listen to closing square brackets.

 Instance Variables